danstewart/quickrun/README.md

-# Quick Run
+# quickrun

-Quickly create python modules to run commands across servers.
+quickrun is a module designed to make it easy to run commands and gather info from multiple servers.

 ## Dependencies
 - python3.8